Skip to main content

 • Doghouse, a hot dog and sausage stand with a variety of meats and toppings (Available on Allure of the Seas, Anthem of the Seas, Harmony of the Seas, Mariner of the Seas, Oasis of the Seas, Ovation of the Seas, Quantum of the Seas, Radiance of the Seas, Spectrum of the Seas, Symphony of the Seas, and Wonder of the Seas).

 • Park Café, offering breakfast, custom-made salads, soups, and sandwiches, including the signature "Kummelweck!"
-(Available on Allure of the Seas, Brilliance of the Seas, Enchantment of the Seas, Grandeur of the Seas, Harmony of the Seas, Oasis of the Seas, Radiance of the Seas, Rhapsody of the Seas, Serenade of the Seas, Symphony of the Seas, Vision of the Seas, Utopia of the Seas, Icon of the Seas, and Wonder of the Seas).
+(Available on Allure of the Seas, Brilliance of the Seas, Enchantment of the Seas, Grandeur of the Seas, Harmony of the Seas, Oasis of the Seas, Radiance of the Seas, Rhapsody of the Seas, Serenade of the Seas, Symphony of the Seas, Star of the Seas, Vision of the Seas, Utopia of the Seas, Icon of the Seas, and Wonder of the Seas).

 Image

 • El Loco Fresh, a grab-and-go Mexican restaurant with burritos, quesadillas, nachos, beans, and rice.
-There's a topping bar that lets you customize your food to your liking (Available on Allure of the Seas, Freedom of the Seas, Navigator of the Seas, Icon of the Seas, Oasis of the Seas, Odyssey of the Seas, Symphony of the Seas, Utopia of the Seas, and Wonder of the Seas).
+There's a topping bar that lets you customize your food to your liking (Available on Allure of the Seas, Freedom of the Seas, Navigator of the Seas, Icon of the Seas, Star of the Seas, Oasis of the Seas, Odyssey of the Seas, Symphony of the Seas, Utopia of the Seas, and Wonder of the Seas).

 • Café at Two70, offering breakfast, salads, soups, and sandwiches on Quantum Class ships (Available on Anthem of the Seas, Odyssey of the Seas, Ovation of the Seas, Quantum of the Seas, and Spectrum of the Seas).

-• Sorrento’s Pizza, a pizza slice restaurant offering at least three different types of pizzas and antipasti (Available on Allure of the Seas, Anthem of the Seas, Freedom of the Seas, Harmony of the Seas, Independence of the Seas, Liberty of the Seas, Oasis of the Seas, Odyssey of the Seas, Ovation of the Seas, Spectrum of the Seas, Symphony of the Seas, Quantum of the Seas, Icon of the Seas, Utopia of the Seas, and Wonder of the Seas).
+• Sorrento’s Pizza, a pizza slice restaurant offering at least three different types of pizzas and antipasti (Available on Allure of the Seas, Anthem of the Seas, Freedom of the Seas, Harmony of the Seas, Independence of the Seas, Liberty of the Seas, Oasis of the Seas, Odyssey of the Seas, Ovation of the Seas, Spectrum of the Seas, Symphony of the Seas, Star of the Seas, Quantum of the Seas, Icon of the Seas, Utopia of the Seas, and Wonder of the Seas).

 • Café Promenade, offering coffee as well as small pastries, sandwiches, and fruit.
 This venue is open 24 hours per day (Available on Adventure of the Seas, Allure of the Seas, Anthem of the Seas, Freedom of the Seas, Explorer of the Seas, Harmony of the Seas, Oasis of the Seas, Quantum of the Seas, Ovation of the Seas, Independence of the Seas, Liberty of the Seas, Mariner of the Seas, Navigator of the Seas, Symphony of the Seas, Voyager of the Seas, Utopia of the Seas, and Wonder of the Seas).